 Neuropathy is a condition in which one or more nerves are damaged or dysfunctional, causing numbness, tingling, muscle weakness, and pain in affected areas.

 Diabetic neuropathy is a common and serious diabetic condition that damages the nerves throughout the body due to persistent high levels of blood sugar (glucose).
 Diabetic neuropathy symptoms can range from mild to severe, depending on which nerves are affected.

 According to the National Institute of Diabetes and Digestive and Kidney Disease, diabetic neuropathy affects 60-70% of people with type 1 and type 2 diabetes.

-You can have one or more of the four types of neuropathy.
+It is possible to have one or more of the four types of neuropathies.
 Neuropathies can be confusing, difficult to diagnose accurately, and extremely painful.

 Based on clinical research, the Stem Cells Transplant Institute in Costa Rica recommends the use of umbilical cord derived mesenchymal stem cells for the treatment of diabetic neuropathy.

 Costa Rica has one of the best healthcare systems in world and is ranked among the highest for medical tourism.